tomgonzo/container-blueprints/DOKS-hardening/snyk.md

 Each snyk CLI command (or subcommand) has an associated help page as well which can be accessed via `snyk [command] --help`.
 Please visit the official [Snyk CLI Documentation](https://docs.snyk.io/snyk-cli) for more examples.

-## Step 2 - Getting to Know the Snyk Web UI
+## Step 2 - View scan results in the Snyk UI

+You can see the results of the executed scans by logging into Snyk.
 After you [sign up for a Snyk account, authenticate and log in to Snyk](https://docs.snyk.io/getting-started), the Web UI opens to the Dashboard, with a wizard to guide you through setup steps:

 - Identifying where the code you want to monitor in Snyk is located.
 - Defining which projects within your code you want Snyk to scan.